sabinem/python-articles/python/cpython/cpython.md

 - the PEP was a proposal to standardize these approaches

 #### The Interface
-Three methods were needed regarding csv files:
+Three APIs were needed regarding csv files:
 - reading
 - writing
 - sniffing: finding out what format the file was written in

+> This PEP supports three basic APIs, one to read and parse CSV files, one to write them, and one to identify different CSV dialects to the readers and writers.